mhorga/mhorga.github.io/_posts/2015-09-16-object-communication-in-ios-with-delegation.markdown

 Delegate said: Hello, Protocol!
 {% endhighlight %}

-To prove that this does not work without being a `delegate` of the `Model` class, comment out that line:
+To prove that is not working without being a `delegate` of the `Model` class, comment out that line:

 {% highlight swift %}
 //model.delegate = self